Jsos17/Classic-crypto/documentation/Viikkoraportti-6.md

      Mathematical finance, also known as quantitative finance, is a field of applied mathematics, concerned with mathematical modeling of financial markets.
 Generally, mathematical finance will derive and extend the mathematical or numerical models without necessarily establishing a link to financial theory, taking observed market prices as input.
 Mathematical consistency is required, not compatibility with economic theory.
 Thus, for example, while a financial economist might study the structural reasons why a company may have a certain share price, a financial mathematician may take the share price as a given, and attempt to use stochastic calculus to obtain the corresponding value of derivatives of the stock

 ja osin sivun http://rumkin.com/tools/cipher/manipulate.php työkalujen avulla poistettiin välit ja laitettiin kaikki lower caseksi (ja manuaalisesti pilkkujen poisto).
-Sitten edelleen sivun http://rumkin.com/tools/cipher/vigenere.php työkalun avulla se salattiin käyttäen avainsanaa "enigma" ja lopulta saatiing seuraava ciphertext:
+Sitten edelleen sivun http://rumkin.com/tools/cipher/vigenere.php työkalun avulla se salattiin käyttäen avainsanaa "enigma" ja lopulta saatiin seuraava ciphertext:

     qnbnqmegqimljvvgzcintyakrbetmsuhitfixnbohejvvgzcivagriiyluratctoqdqnbnqmegqiecsakkdniqeofhqnbnqmegqimlqblkxirtwlrirnviuapzixwexfokzevntrkmegpkyaxvkgxfmaitoeavtrpevvdkmnhrfzqnhgpkyaxumsmtmpirarrhukdigntsadiyacutlbczzegraymrmygketeotoehmaogxirxburirnviuapgpkarcgiqunkbjyqrzrlsmrorbvdigrageircczyaxumsmtmpiroorfqyferpgoeridcodehawzooqcizubmyqzkwmgpkoorbuootlrwxktlhalarikisblijpoxeesqtmngvirqcsawsusxzqmttwgcjktlrazduggcxmlvriyanwjpemcszxgzyqngnmvinkkdtevvytavrxxucinnozarpqgxmegpkyaxvkomnqngzmkigpkeheemvdigriymgmimtmnhnbzqmtgbugsifbuohefbooceykaxuwgwuntevvztegbzxqstbvjunkiirgesslkdiznbohewbnztewgwiw